ORGelling/ConsoleApplicationPlayingAround/README.md

 Some notes I am keeping:

 Web Frontend (Modern Approach)
-•	How:
+How:
-•	Write your game logic as a C++ library.
+•	Write the game logic as a C++ library.
-•	Use Emscripten to compile your C++ to WebAssembly.
+•	Use Emscripten to compile the C++ to WebAssembly.
-•	Build a web frontend (HTML/JS/CSS) that interacts with your C++ logic.
+•	Build a web frontend (HTML/JS/CSS) that interacts with the C++ logic.
 •	Use HTML buttons and images for UI.

 How Would You Use SDL3 for a Card Game?